IIITLucknowSWEngg/CSITTeam012/Assignment 01/Project.md

 ### 3. Secure and Flexible Payment System:
    - Integrate various payment options to cater to different user preferences, ensuring secure transactions.
-   - Offer booking confirmation, digital tickets, and QR code generation for contactless entry.
+   - Offer booking confirmation and digital tickets for contactless entry.

 ### 4. Efficient Event Management for Organizers:
    - Provide event organizers with tools to manage, create, and analyze their events, ensuring a smooth experience for both organizers and attendees.